 (C) 2015 China Film Group Corporation / DreamSky Entertainment / Edko Distribution

-Set in Ancient China the story is one of realms , for years the Humans and Monsters lived together but after the monsters where driven out of their homes they took sanctuary where ever they could.
+Set in Ancient China the story is one of the realms, for years the Humans and Monsters lived together but after the monsters were driven out of their homes they took sanctuary where ever they could.

-The film focuses on a uprising in the Monster realm where the Monster King who has been dethroned by a evil minister who seeks the Unborn child of the Queen.
+The film focuses on an uprising in the Monster realm where the Monster King has been dethroned by an evil minister who seeks the Unborn child of the Queen.

-The Queen flees to the Human realm , but this is not a safe place for Monsters as Monster Hunters are rife and many fight over the bounty of collecting the bounty of any monster that appears.
+The Queen flees to the Human Realm, but this is not a safe place for Monsters as monsters Hunters are rife, and many fight over the bounty of collecting the bounty of any monster that appears.

-All this starts at a small village whose Mayor Song Tianyin longs for a more exciting life , since the mystery disappearance of his father.
+All this starts at a small village whose Mayor Song Tianyin longs for a more exciting life, since the mysterious disappearance of his father.

-As far as how suitable it is for kids , it has a PG rating in the UK. and is no more scary then say Disney's Maleficent .
+As far as how suitable it is for kids, it has a PG rating in the UK. and is no scarier than say Disney's Maleficent.

-I wish their where more films like this out of China and the East , as bringing this quality of filming combined with the culture from that region makes for a good film .
+I wish there were more films like this out of China and the East, as bringing this quality of filming combined with the culture from that region makes for a good film.

 I watched the UK release on Bluray and I am lucky enough to view it on a big screen where colours really stood out and brought everything to life.
-Sound was superb even on my ageing 5.1 set up .
+The sound was superb even on my aging 5.1 set up.

 To sum up Monster Hunt is a wonderful tale for all the family and one I will definitely watch again.